devpi/devpi/doc/userman/devpi_commands.rst

                         [--storage NAME] [--export PATH] [--hard-links]
                         [--import PATH] [--no-events] [--start] [--stop]
                         [--status] [--log] [--theme THEME]
-                        [--recreate-search-index]
+                        [--recreate-search-index] [--indexer-backend NAME]

     Start a server which serves multiple users and indices.
 The special root/pypi index is a cached mirror of pypi.org and is created by default.
 All indices are suitable for pip or easy_install usage and setup.py upload ... invocations.

     optional arguments:
-      -h, --help            show this help message and exit
+      -h, --help            Show this help message and exit.
+      -c CONFIGFILE, --configfile CONFIGFILE
+                            Config file to use.
+[None]

     web serving options:
       --host HOST           domain/ip address to listen on.
 Use --host=0.0.0.0 if